armory/docs/content/en/cd-as-a-service/_index.md

 ## Start using Armory CD-as-a-Service

 The **Get Started** section contains guides that walk you through the core functionality.
-The {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}} guide shows you how to sign up for an account and then connect to your Kubernetes cluster.
-You can complete the process in under 5 minutes.

-Read the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to install the CLI, create a deployment file, and deploy your app.
+* {{< linkWithTitle "cd-as-a-service/setup/quickstart.md" >}} guide shows you how to sign up for an account, connect to your Kubernetes cluster, and deploy an example app.

-After you've completed those guides, you can follow the {{< linkWithTitle "cd-as-a-service/tutorials/deploy-sample-app.md" >}}, in which you fork a demo app repo and deploy that app to your Kubernetes cluster.
+* {{< linkWithTitle "cd-as-a-service/setup/deploy-your-app.md" >}} guide to learn how to create a deployment file for your own app and then deploy using the CLI.

-In addition to deployment using the CLI, you can start a deployment from your GitHub workflow.
-Read the {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}} guide to integrate Armory CD-as-a-Service's GitHub Action into your workflow.
+* {{< linkWithTitle "cd-as-a-service/setup/gh-action.md" >}} guide walks you through integrateing Armory CD-as-a-Service's GitHub Action into your workflow.

 Learn how to configure deployment strategies with these guides: